 The Portuguese-inspired seafood at Cervo’s has always been exciting (at least to anyone who considers liking mollusks as an inherent personality trait).
-But the combination of sunshine, restriction loosening, and the new outdoor set-up at this recently-reopened Lower East Side restaurant is the real reason everyone we’ve ever stalked on the internet is eating here.
+But the combination of sunshine and the new outdoor set-up at this recently-reopened Lower East Side restaurant is the real reason everyone we’ve ever stalked on the internet is eating here.
 Cervo’s has recreated their iconic yellow tile bar smack in the middle of the now blocked-off Canal Street.
 Apparently, this area is affectionately known as “The Tub,” and eating there feels like being cast as an extra in a movie about Dimes Square (gorgeous light bouncing off the yellow tiles, small sunglasses, martinis, and all).
-Unless you show up before they open at 5:30, you’re going to have to wait at least an hour for The Tub, since there are no reservations to be had and indoor dining isn’t yet an option.
+Unless you show up before they open at 5:30, you’re going to have to wait at least an hour for The Tub (or an inside table for that matter), since there are no reservations to be had.
 Trust us, Cervo’s steamed-to-order clams, perfectly-pink lamb burger, and asparagus topped with zingy horseradish and mussels escabeche make eating here well worth your time.

 There are tons of new places to drink natural wine in this city, but Winona’s is our top pick for a few reasons.
 First, the wine bar doubles as an all-day restaurant serving breakfast, lunch, and dinner options every day.
 Second, this airy and light wood-covered room on the Williamsburg/Bed-Stuy border hosts weekly pop-ups and community events like gumbo nights with Chef Kia Damon and dinners by Ediciones every Sunday and Monday night.
 And finally, getting drinks and snacks after sunset at Winona’s feels like being at a dinner party filled with stylish strangers and natural wine options from small producers across the world.